The New News

 Attacks against others is what defines him.
 Are you feeling the rage of regret and wrongdoings roil beneath the surface while you look for an outlet to unleash your fury upon?

 What a testimony to the power of a praying wife.
 God heard Lysa’s pleas, and blessed her with Art’s reconciling his life to Christ.
-How easy would it have been to move on with her life, while focusing on recovering from the damage dome because of Art’s affair and addiction?
+How easy would it have been to move on with her life, while focusing on recovering from the damage done because of Art’s affair and addiction?

 No. She dug in and refused to relinquish her marriage to the scrap heap of failed oaths, until God came through.
 So, how about us guys?
 How do we, men, handle the labor of restoration?
 I say labor because there’s so much more than an apology and a dozen roses.